renanvaz/assetfy/README.md

 **Assetfy is helpful for automate spritesheets for yours character animations and not useful for complex animations like "history video".**

 ### Features

+- Acept filters
+- Acept color effects
+- SpriteSheets is generated with a retangle paking algorithm
+- Assetfy self implementation of a MovieClip Class API
+- Simple API usage

 You can convert the MovieClip to any formats:

 ```actionscript